Table of Contents

 Drinking games when people do shots can really increase the BAL quickly.
-Ten shots in an hour is not unheard of, and can leave someone severely impaired.
+Ten shots in an hour are not unheard of and can leave someone severely impaired.
 When someone does end up with alcohol poisoning, help must be summoned right away.

 Alcohol Use Disorder (AUD)

 Problem drinking covers a range of issues.
 Some may binge drink on the weekends, which is an AUD, while others may drink all day long, also an AUD.
 Anytime alcohol is consumed in excess of the CDC on a regular basis, AUD can take hold.

 For some people, an AUD creeps up slowly.
 They may not even believe they are heavy drinkers.
 But over time their brain is being altered to adjust for the alcohol’s effects.